Member Detailing Settings

 column detail

-' Bird's eye view ' results in column details depicting top-down views of base plates.
-In member isolation , these views are named " BOTTOM END VIEW, CROSS SECTION ."
+Bird's eye view results in column details depicting top-down views of base plates.
+In member isolation this view is named BOTTOM END VIEW, CROSS SECTION.

-Also: In Modeling , if you select a column with a base plate or other bottom-end-of-column item that needs to be depicted on its detail then Model > Member > Process > Mark for Process then Process and Create Solids then Isolate Member by Location , the resulting view that is shown of that selected column in member isolation will have the " Preferred baseplate view orientation " that is selected here.
-If you then select that same column for Detail Members , the " Preferred baseplate view orientation " that is selected here will be shown on the column detail.
+Also: In Modeling, if you select a column with a base plate or other bottom-end-of-column item that needs to be depicted on its detail, then Mark Member for Processing > then Process and Create Solids > then Isolate Member by Location, the resulting view that is shown of that selected column in member isolation will have the Preferred baseplate view orientation that is selected here.
+If you then select that same column for Detail Members, the Preferred baseplate view orientation that is selected here will be shown on the column detail.

 face C